renatoagds/didomi-challenge/README.md

 ## Available Scripts

-In the project directory, you can run the following scripts:
+In the root directory, you can run the following scripts:

 ### Development